 - Knowledge of Google Suite, Trello, Slack, and Airtable

 - Prior lit mag experience (again, not necessary, though beneficial)

 - Confidence both in working as part of a team and on your own as needed (remember- this is a remote position)

 Firstly, be sure to read through this page and take a look around our site—if you think you’d be a great fit, continue! 🙂

 Send a copy of your resume to [email protected].
 Specify which position you’re interested in the subject line, ie “Poetry Editor Application.”
 In the email, include a cover letter, particularly highlighting why you’d like to join the team and what skills/experience make you a good fit (here’s your chance to brag a little!).
 If you have any short writing samples/examples of previous projects that you’d like us to see, send them along.
 Add a cute pet picture if you’re feeling extra generous.

 Of course, please feel free to send any questions to our EIC via the same email.

-We’ll be accepting applications for this position from through 12 August (11:59 pm EST).
-From there, we’ll send some additional questions to our shortlist with a decision coming shortly thereafter.
+We’ll be accepting applications for these positions through 20 November (11:59 pm EST).
+From there, we’ll send some additional questions to our shortlist if necessary, with decisions coming shortly thereafter.